Old Treasury Building, Melbourne: Establishment of a museum

-During the 1970s, the Victorian government, led by Premier Dick Hamer was developing policy for museums in Victoria.
+During the 1970s, the Dick Hamer Government was developing policy for museums in Victoria.
 In 1981, Hamer's Arts Minister, the Hon.
 Norman Lacy, established a Museums Development Committee to develop a comprehensive museums policy for Victoria.
 He then also proposed to the Executive Committee of Victoria's 150th Anniversary Celebrations in 1984 that a new Museum of Social and Political History be established at the Old Treasury Building.

 Finally in 1994 after restoration of the building, the Old Treasury Building Museum was opened with exhibitions detailing the history of Melbourne, the Victorian gold rush, and the history of the building.
 Operations of the buildings and the museum are vested in an Old Treasury Building Reserve Committee of Management, and is a registered charity.
 The Museum has changed name a number of times, becoming the Gold Treasury Museum, the City Museum at Old Treasury and then the Old Treasury Building Museum again.
 Since 2011 it has presented programs in partnership with Public Record Office Victoria (PROV).

 In the media

-The Old Treasury Building features in the climactic sequence of the film Knowing (2009).
-Though set in Boston, Massachusetts, the movie was shot in Melbourne (the two cities are officially recognised as being sister cities).
-A number of other Melbourne landmarks are also featured.
+The Old Treasury Building has been used as a filming location.
+It features in the climactic sequence of the film Knowing (2009), a film set in Boston, Massachusetts.
+Melbourne and Boston are officially recognised as being sister cities.

 Occupants

-The Old Treasury was built to house the Treasury Department and store gold, but also provided offices for the leaders of the young colony, including the Governor, the Premier (at the time called Chief Secretary), the Treasurer and the Auditor General.
+The Old Treasury was built to house the Treasury Department and store gold, but also provided offices for the leaders of the young colony, including the Governor, the Premier (at the time called Chief Secretary), the Treasurer, the Registrar-General, the Registrar of the Supreme Court and the Auditor General.
 Since its construction in 1862, it has also held the office of His Excellency the Governor of Victoria, who still holds weekly meetings of the Executive Council, consisting of the Governor and at least two Ministers of the Crown, that is, the leaders of the governing party.
 The Governor in Council as this meeting is called, is the formal enacting of legislation when the Governor's signature and the Great Seal of Victoria is put in place on the bill.
 Various other appointments and other regulations are also formally made at this weekly meeting, upon the advice of the Premier and Parliament of Victoria.

 In addition to the museum, the Old Treasury Building is now home to the Office of the Victorian Government Architect, The Victorian Marriage Registry, and offices for most living former Premiers of Victoria.